LBokan/budgetify/.github/pull_request_template.md

 - [ ] Synced up with latest from the main branch/Code is linted
 - [ ] Description of the changes has been added (Screenshots/Video)
-- [ ] Chakra components/constants/hooks have been used wherever possible
+- [ ] Material UI components/constants/hooks have been used wherever possible

 > If not explain here